 Copenhagen is a fabulous city, but this is why Aarhus should not be overlooked.

 LOW SEASON: October – April

-The city center has a refreshing blend of blasts from the past and modern stylish buildings.
-The city’s fun and youthful vibe can be contributed to by the large student population here, while the cobblestoned streets and charming baroque-style buildings keep their traditional values alive.
+The city center has a refreshing blend of blasts from the past and modern, stylish buildings.
+The city’s fun and the youthful vibes are contributed by the large student population here.
+But the cobblestoned streets and charming baroque-style buildings keep their traditional values alive.

 For more information on visiting Aarhus, click on the link down below.

 Make a one-time donation